Code-4-Community/jumpstart-frontend/README.md

-Runs the app in the development mode.<br  />
+Runs the app in the development mode.
+Use `npm start` in order to preview your application on a browser.
+This script is going to be the one that you use the most.<br  />

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br  />

 You will also see any lint errors in the console.